DynamoDB is one of the fastest-growing databases right now. It's fully-managed, has pay-per-use billing, and fits perfectly with serverless compute.

 With DynamoDB, you can use multiple different attribute types, including strings, numbers, and maps.

 One question I often get is around the best way to represent timestamps.
 Should you use an epoch timestamp, which is an integer representing the number of seconds passed since January 1, 1970, or should you use a human-readable string?
+What is the best DynamoDB date data type?

 In most cases, I recommend using the ISO-8601 time format.
 This is a string-based representation of the time, such as 2020-04-06T20:18:29Z.